 Kafuuka Posted January 31, 2011 Report Posted January 31, 2011 I'm taking the liberty of splitting this from that thread which I'll quote a single post from below: [quote name='xrieg' timestamp='1296204478' post='78131'] Actually it seems to be a sound research practice - scientific ethos is dead and high time to realize that :-P Scientific results to be valid should by possible to verify and reproduce.
 Otherwise the temptation (especially for students, but many researchers as well) could be too strong - and raw data home production would follow.
 For any serious paper with non-trivial results first thing one should carefully read are assumptions - and data collection methodology. [/quote] Neitzsche said God is dead and that we killed him, Xrieg is saying scientific ethos is dead... if so I'm adding that it is an unborn child aborted by capitalism with the coathanger named bureacracy.
 One of the things that bother me about language is that nowadays every field is a science.
 It used to be you had science and arts, now you have linguistic science and stuff like that.
 Don't get me wrong, I do not mean to say that it is impossible or unlikely to take a structured approach, the scientific method, and apply it to language or whatever kind of subject you want.
 I just think it is easier to be able to say that maths and physics and chemistry are more alike to eachother than to language or history...
 If anyone dares to say that a field should not be called a science, I bet they'll be met with fierce resistance from that fields practitioners, because if you aren't doing science then you are a crackpot. - That seems to be the general consensus in any case. - And an artist cannot just make pretty art, but it has to be art that at the same time makes you think about how the world is going to hell and stuff.
 Things have to be functional, and we just happen to have a lot of reasons to believe the scientific method is very very functional.
 Here is one downside of this: crackpots, politicians and the like, will invariably try to pose as scientists and thus make it hard to discern between them and real scientists.
 There are currently more people alive than ever before.
 A higher percentage of them have the time and means to become either a crackpot or a scientist.
 So currently we have a vast amount of scientific and crackpot output per year, to the point where no single person is able to review it all.
 That's bad news for metaphysical solipsists, but most of us rejected that philosophy in favor of something more practical I believe.
 The distinction between good scientists and bad people is, to me, in the intent.
 A researcher will pose a question which we want to be answered, regardless of what the truth is.
 Other people will limit themselves to certain answers.
 If the truth is otherwise they will hide their findings or alter them until it matches what they want.
 How do we protect ourselves from a lack of ethics?
 Simply put, we do not trust one person.
 If one researcher makes a claim, that claim will be analyzed by a dozen other independent researchers, before it gets published in a peer reviewed journal.
 Therein is written a recipe on how to reproduce the research in your own backyard if you'd want to. - Except that sometimes I doubt the government would like you to install all those dangerous machines in your backyard without a permit. - Even if you don't feel obliged, some other people will carry out the experiment and if it failed they'll report it too and try to figure out what went wrong etc. If some thesis stands unchallenged for long enough, more and more people will accept that it is true and build upon it further.
 Apparently scientists haven't ever believed in other scientists being ethical.
 However they relied on peer review to discern real science from wishful publishing.
 As such I don't think scientific ethos ever really was 'alive' and if it is 'dying' now, then it must be because peer review is becoming more and more an economical and corruptible process.
 Another scientific ethics question is if some questions should be answered at all?
 Every year I spot at least one article in which it is claimed that women are better in X but not in Y - yes that is a pun. - Is that really relevant?
 Suppose that gender Z really is 'better' on whatever grand scale you designed.
 What will you do?
 Kill all the humans which are not gender Z?
 Last I checked we still need both to procreate.
 Crackpot signs: 1.
 If a 'researcher' does not want to tell you how something they demonstrated works, they either don't know or it actually does not.
 2. If anyone refers to Continental drift and skepticism and that person is not a geologist, then they're crackpots.
 Seriously, it's about as convincing an argument as the good old ad Hitlerum.
 3. If anybody without qualifications in physics or chemistry is referring to quantum mechanics, then they're quacks.
 Quantum is not the modern 'Open Sesame' or 'Abracadabra'.
-Watcher and Kyphis the Bard 1 1 Quote
+Kyphis the Bard and Watcher 1 1 Quote

 Fyrd Argentus Posted January 31, 2011 Report Posted January 31, 2011 Did somebody mention Quantum Mechanics?
 Agreed, science at its heart has nothing to do with ethics.
 You must be honest with yourself in observing your experimental results or you're not doing science, but that's where the requirement stops.
 After that, scientists are all too human.
 Culturally, there was a long time where the US public thought scientists walked on water.
 This was back when standards of living were jumping up back in the 1930's-40's-50's-60's due to their inventions, ranging from antibiotics to pesticides and fertilizer, and peaking with the war-stopping Bomb.
 "Better Living Through Chemistry" and all that.
 Since then, partly because we have realized all gifts are mixed blessings, that image has been torn down off the pedestal.
 Perhaps rather than saying scientific ethos is dead, we should say veneration of scientists is dead.
 Kyphis the Bard 1 Quote